zzz-buct/DistillMT/README.md

-# Supplementary Materials for "A Knowledge Distillation-Based Multi-Granularity Collaborative Learning Approach for Software Defect Prediction"
+# Supplementary Materials for "A Knowledge Distillation-Based Approach for Line-Level Defect Prediction"

 <p align="center">
   <img src="Figures/The framework of DistllMT.png" width="800">